-- Spinal manipulation, the primary treatment for whiplash, involves gently moving the joint in the direction in which it is restricted.
+- Spinal manipulation or chiropractic adjustments, the primary treatment for whiplash, involves gently moving the joint in the direction in which it is restricted.

 - Sometimes specialized treatment such as the Graston Technique will be used.
 This form of myofascial release can be especially effective in relieving muscular tension.
 The chiropractor may also refer the patient to a massage therapist for further treatment.

 Can whiplash cause permanent damage?